agrosner/DBFlow/README.md

 3. [University of Oslo DHIS2 Android SDK](https://github.com/dhis2/dhis2-android-sdk)

 ## Changelog

+#### 1.8.1
+1. Fixes `Cursor` synchronization bug where its used and modified in different threads, leading stale cursor to be used and subsequent crashes in `FlowTableList` and `FlowCursorList`

 #### 1.8.0
 1. Fixes bug where foreign key reference table is not quoted